m0zgen/zbld/README.md

 - Enable logging to file
 - Configurable log file name
 <!-- - Detecting DNS queries type: `A`, `AAAA`, `CNAME`, `TXT`, `MX`, `NS`, `PTR`, `SRV`, `SOA`, `CAA`, `ANY`. -->

+> [!CAUTION]
+> If `inverse` option is enabled (see below), then zDNS will converted from zero trust server to blacklist server, where `hosts.txt` and host URLs
+> is a list of blocked domains.

 ## Usage